cromize/beatport_tracktagger/README.md

 Beatport Tracktagger
 ======

 This project is a rework of an old beatport ID tagging tool.
-It's capable of getting useful tags from beatport and assigning them into audio file.
+It's capable of getting useful tags from beatport and assigning them into audio file using fuzzy matching.

-Files need to have beatport id in front of the filename e.g. 5024319_track.mp3 (that's format from bought beatport tracks)
+Even though it's able to tag files only using title and artist in attributes, tagger works best with beatport id in front of the filename e.g. 5024319_track.mp3 (that's format from bought beatport tracks).

+Fuzzy matching uses probabilities, instead of exact 'yes' or 'no' matching.
+It can return false match, when info is not accurate enough.
+It's also possible it will return correct info but from different release, because of re-release or multi-label release.

-Dependency: Python3
+Dependency: newest Python 3

 Installation
 -----
 ```
 # install dependencies
-pip3 install lxml requests mutagen
+pip3 install lxml requests mutagen fuzzywuzzy

 # clone this project
 git clone https://github.com/cromize/beatport_tracktagger.git